How to Report Royalty Income on Schedule E

 Depletion

 Depletion gets its own line on Schedule E. You calculate both percentage depletion and cost depletion and use whichever is larger.
-The depletion deduction is one of the biggest tax benefits available to mineral owners, so it's worth getting right.
+Recognizing that oil, gas, and other minerals are used up as they are extracted, the IRS allows a reasonable deduction based on depletion of the mineral resource.
+This is one of the biggest tax benefits available to mineral owners, so it's worth getting right.

 What About State Taxes Withheld?

 If a state withheld severance taxes or income taxes from your royalty payments, those appear on your check stubs.
-State severance taxes are generally deductible on Schedule E as an expense.
-State income taxes withheld are handled separately (they may be deductible on Schedule A as state income taxes paid, subject to the SALT cap).
+State severance taxes are generally deductible on Schedule E as an expense against your royalty income.
+State income taxes withheld are handled separately (they may be deductible on Schedule A as state income taxes paid, subject to the $40,000 SALT cap for most filers, raised from $10,000 by the One Big Beautiful Bill Act effective 2025).

 Multiple Properties